 Because Lyon management has little experience with health insurance, the company has been content to allow the AHA management a great deal of autonomy.
 AHA feels this arrangement has continued to work well and AHA objected to any additional oversight by Corporate.
-AHA was reluctant to provide a very thorough report to Lyon - so the report that follows is abbreviated.
+AHA was reluctant to provide a very thorough report to Lyon, but eventually submitted the following.